Openmsg: The spam free, open messaging protocol

 Spam-free

 The Openmsg protocol is designed from the ground up to be spam-free.
-One user cannot message another without explicit permission.
-For example, if user A wants to contact user B, they need to know not only user B's Openmsg address but also possess a one-time passcode that was issued by user B. Without a valid passcode, any connection attempt will silently fail—user B won’t even be notified.
+One user cannot connect with another without explicit permission.
+For example, if user A wants to connect with user B, they need to know not only user B's Openmsg address but also possess a one-time passcode that was issued by user B. Without a valid passcode, any connection attempt will silently fail—user B won’t even be notified.
 That means: no spam messages, no spam requests, no noise.
+A Pass Code only needs to be provided once, after which the Users are connected and can exchange messages.

 Open Protocol